normful/portable-dotfiles/README.md

 | Esc       | Nothing   |
 | Pause     | Caps Lock |

+2. On OS X up to El Capitan:

+- Use [Seil](https://pqrs.org/osx/karabiner/seil.html.en) to map Caps Lock to Escape.
-On OS X, you can use [Seil](https://pqrs.org/osx/karabiner/seil.html.en) to achieve something similar.
-Additionally, KeyRemap4MacBook, a.k.a.
+- Additionally, KeyRemap4MacBook, a.k.a.
 [Karabiner](https://pqrs.org/osx/karabiner/) is handy (see the included [config file](https://github.com/normful/portable-dotfiles/blob/master/Library/Application%20Support/KeyRemap4MacBook/private.xml)).

+3. On macOS Sierra:

+- Seil is no longer necessary for mapping Caps Lock to Escape. macOS does that natively.
+- Karabiner no longer works.
+You must use Karabiner Elements (actively being developed as a necessary rewrite to Karabiner) instead.

 ### Windows-style window resizing shortcuts on OS X